syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Visual-Studio-Extensions/Troubleshooting.md

 2. Syncfusion assembly version mismatched.
 Compare to all Syncfusion assembly’s versions in the same project.
 If found any Syncfusion assembly version inconsistency, the Syncfusion Troubleshooter will show Syncfusion assemblies version mismatched.

-   **For Instance:**  If “Syncfusion.Calaculate.UWP” assembly (v17.1450.0.32) referred in project, but other Syncfusion assemblies referred assembly version is v17.1450.0.38.
+   **For Instance:**  If “Syncfusion.Calculate.UWP” assembly (v17.1450.0.32) referred in project, but other Syncfusion assemblies referred assembly version is v17.1450.0.38.
 The Syncfusion Troubleshooter will show Syncfusion assembly version mismatched.

    ![Assembly version mismatched issue shown in Troubleshooter wizard](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img4.png)